manoelstilpen/clique_problem/README.md

-# clique_problem
+# Clique Problem
-Algorithm to resolve clique problem for graphs
+Algorithm in C to resolve the clique problem in graphs.